microsoft/vscode-wiki/Roadmap.md

 ### Debug Adaptor Protocol

 * :runner: Continue to refine and improve to Debug Adapter Protocol with support from the community.
-* Expose more UI for DAP features that are currently not surfaced in the VS Code debugging UI.
+* :runner: Expose more UI for DAP features that are currently not surfaced in the VS Code debugging UI.
 This includes moving the loaded scripts UI into the core.
 * [x] Move the Debug Adapter Protocol into a separate repository and provide a web site.